Sobriety

 12. Learn healthy coping strategies, such as meditation recovery, that help manage your triggers.

-13. Practice physical, mental, and interpersonal self-care to prevent emotional relapses.
+13. Practice physical, mental, and interpersonal self-care to prevent emotional relapses and fatigue.
 Focus on nutrition, proper sleep, and nurturing personal relationships with honesty.

 14. Do not mentally entertain cravings or minimize the past negative consequences of addiction.